ktk-sdk/stopwatch/README.md

 ## Installation

-1. Place `stopwatch.py` in a folder, e.g.:
+1. Download this folder, place it wherever you like, then copy the absolute path of `stopwatch.py`, for example:

 ```
 Users/Kiki/Stopwatch/stopwatch.py